 Why It Fails as a Movie: I haven’t read these either but as films, they were both boring and bland.
 I enjoyed them but they were just… mindless fun which I doubt the author had that in mind when he wrote the series.
-I’m not sure how old Percy is in the first book, but Logan Lerman seemed to be too old to play the role, especially as their are like five books.
-Alexandra Daddario definitely was too old her character.
+I’m not sure how old Percy is in the first book, but Logan Lerman seemed to be too old to play the role, especially as there are like five books.
+Alexandra Daddario definitely was too old for her character.
 I enjoyed Brandon T. Jackson though lol.
 Anyway, his reveal of being a demi god was too fast, the whole Camp thing was too fast… the movie was too fast.

 Reasons to be a show: The idea behind the films are good and interesting.
 It also would have given viewers enough to really get into these characters and the lore.
 Greek lore is interesting but the movie never really allows the viewer to sink into it, for us to really connect these characters in their lives, their anger at their parents, the disconnection.

 Characters– The characters were all interesting enough, but get younger actors so there is time for physical growth (or young enough looking actors that if the story jump 5 years in time, they don’t look 10 years older).